jeffschwartz/linklist/readme.md

 ## Please see javascripts/examples.js for examples using the api.

 ## Please see javascripts/test.js for testing the api as well as for benchmarking the api against JavaScript's built in Array.

+## LinkList is available for use under the MIT software license.